Platon Lechitsky: World War I

 True glory found the general with the outbreak of the First World War.
 At the beginning of the war, Lechitsky commanded a group of troops aimed at helping the 4th Army after its failure at Krasnik.
-On August 9, 1914, he stood at the head of the 9th Army (chief of staff - Lieutenant General A. A. Gulevich), and went through the whole battle campaign with her.
+On 9 August 1914, he stood at the head of the 9th Army (chief of staff - Lieutenant General A. A. Gulevich) and went through the whole battle campaign with her.
 Along with the Brusilov 8th Army, it turned out to be the most combat-ready formation of all the Russian armed forces.
 The very first actions of Lechitsky as commander made him known as a decisive, energetic and proactive commander.
-During the general offensive of the Southwestern Front, the Ninth Army overturned the opposing enemy, taking September 2, 1914, taking the Polish city of Sandomierz and creating a bridgehead on the San River to attack Krakow.
+During the general offensive of the Southwestern Front, the Ninth Army overturned the opposing enemy, taking 2 September 1914, the Polish city of Sandomierz and creating a bridgehead on the San River to attack Krakow.
 For the Battle of Galicia, General Lechitsky was the first in the Great War to receive one of the highest awards of the Russian Army - the St. George's weapon with diamonds.
-In total, during the period 1914-1916. only eight people were awarded this award.
+In total, during the period 1914–1916. only eight people were awarded this award.

 The counterattack of the Austro-Germans, which followed that same September, forced the 9th Army to retreat and defend itself on the Vistula line in the vicinity of the Ivangorod fortress.
-In the battles in front of Ivangorod, Russian troops waited for the defeat of the Germans near Warsaw and on October 13 went on the offensive.
-On November 2, Lechitsky's army captured the lower reaches of the San, again creating the conditions for an attack on Krakow.
+In the battles in front of Ivangorod, Russian troops waited for the defeat of the Germans near Warsaw and on 13 October went on the offensive.
+On 2 November, Lechitsky's army captured the lower reaches of the San, again creating the conditions for an attack on Krakow.
 For the hardest battles near Ivangorod and the defeat of the Austrian 1st Army, Platon Alekseevich was awarded the 3rd degree Order of St. George the Emperor who visited the headquarters of the Supreme Commander-in-Chief Emperor "for speeding up the army entrusted to him, crossing the Vistula River from Suliev to New Alexandria inclusively, which was broken "stubborn resistance of the enemy and at the same time captured over 200 officers, 15,000 lower ranks, 24 guns and 36 machine guns."